Kate Moran, Ph.D.

 B.A. in History, University of Colorado at Boulder (1998)

-In her previous position at the University of Wisconsin-Stevens Point, Kate served on the Faculty Senate of the University, chaired the History Department's Personnel Policies Committee, and served on other department-level committees, including a search committee.
-She was also the Faculty Advisor of the History Club and Phi Alpha Theta.
+Moran advises graduate students in SLU’s American studies department.
+Previously, she served on the Faculty Senate of the University of Wisconsin–Stevens Point, chaired that University’s history department's personnel policies committee and served on other department-level committees, including a search committee.
+She was also the faculty advisor of the History Club and Phi Alpha Theta.